Your expert guide to visiting San Cristóbal de las Casas with kids

 Waterfalls

 Chiapas is known for its incredible waterfalls but not all of them are easily reached from San Cristobal de las Casas.
-Let’s take a look at those that are.
+Let’s take a look at the two that are closest.

 Cascada El Chorreadero